|Fort Lauderdale has grown up since its Spring Break days

 guesthouses (over 30 of them).
 Understanding that each resort has a unique

 setting, I suggest you visit them online to find the perfect one.
-Here are a few to consider:
+Here are a few which caught our eye to consider:

 The Royal Palms is our favourite with impeccable standards of service and a sophisticated

 vibe.
-It's an intimate, clothing optional, small hotel which surrounds a lush tropical pool.
-Owner Richard
+It's an intimate gay-friendly small hotel which surrounds a lush tropical pool.
+It's no longer exclusively

 property located in the beautiful Coral Ridge area.
-With a heated pool and 14 man Jacuzzi,
+It has a heated pool and 14 man Jacuzzi, both of which are

 With 23 miles of pristine beaches, over 100 gay-owned establishments, and more than